wanjinchang/DenseNet-2/README.md

 ## Usage

-This implementation currently supports training on the CIFAR-10 dataset (support for CIFAR-100 and ImageNet coming soon).
+This implementation currently supports training on the CIFAR-10 and CIFAR-100 datasets (support for ImageNet coming soon).

 Basically, when training a model, you should specify whether to use the bottleneck variant of the dense block or not `--bottleneck` and if so, what compression factor to use `--compression`.
 You should also specify the total number of layers `num_layers_total` in the model.
 By default, data augmentation is performed which means no dropout, so if you choose to turn that off, you should specify a desired dropout rate `--dropout_rate`.